 Everyone!
 And that’s my final answer.

 Why do I say everyone is a leader?
-Because each of us influence/lead people every day.
-Our actions impact/lead other people whether we think so or not.
+Because each of us influences/leads people every day.
+Our actions impact/lead other people, whether we think so or not.
 Our actions affect the people around us for better or worse.
 Just by being you, you are leading someone by example.

 What is Your Lollipop Moment?

 Everyone’s had a lollipop moment.
 Three or four come to my mind right now.
 The lollipop moments that I am thinking of are similar to what Drew experienced.
 The people involved never knew their impact on me.
-Unless I take the effort to tell them what they did for me, and how much it meant to me, they’ll never know.
+Unless I make an effort to tell them what they did for me and how much it meant to me, they’ll never know.